bigaidream-projects/drmad/README.md

 Currently, our experiments are based on [autograd](https://github.com/HIPS/autograd).
 We are rewriting it using [torch-autograd](https://github.com/twitter/torch-autograd) to run on GPUs.

-The entry point is [here](https://github.com/bigaidream-projects/drmad/tree/master/hypergrad_lua)
+The entry point is [/gpu_lua/](https://github.com/bigaidream-projects/drmad/tree/master/gpu_lua)

+We are working to make it an easy to use toolbox for Lua/Torch based deep learning systems.

 > Status, 2016-April-2: `drmad_mnist.lua` is used to run one meta-iteration and now can run without any errors.
 Will finish other parts to see real improvements on CIFAR-10.